FTC: Affiliate Disclosure: All links pay commission

 Here is a large area where I did maybe 30 minutes of easy, meandering hill reps through some trees (no leaf cover) on 1-2 minute hills that were reasonably steep.I’ve included this relatively long run as I was back on the standard Apple workout app and hoping to see some more corners being cut 😉

 After this first image, there are then 3 detailed & numbered sections, zoomed in for closer inspection.
 The software that I use lets me highlight one track and this brings the highlighted track to the top of the 3 tracks and makes it a bit wider.
-As you can see, below, this is a good way of seeing if there are any major discrepancies poking out from behind the main orange line….which there are not.
+As you can see, below, this is a good way of seeing if any major discrepancies are poking out from behind the main orange line….which there are not.

 Nail and fail.
 That’s a recurring theme in this Apple Watch 4 review.